TradeTrust/documentation/docs/tutorial/decentralised-renderer/decentralised-renderer.md

 }
 ```

-We can now [start storybook](#run-development-preview) and make sure our component looks like expected.
+We can now [start storybook](#run-development-preview) and make sure our component looks like expected as below.

 ![Completed Story Book View](/docs/reference/configuration/custom-renderer/completed-storybook.png)